The Baby-Friendly Hospital Initiative

 1. Setting the standards/criteria for successfully implementing the Ten Steps to Successful Breastfeeding in the US;

-2. Assessing, accrediting and designating birthing facilities that aspire to meet those standards and follow the International Code of Marketing of Breast-milk Substitutes; and
+2. Assessing and accrediting birthing facilities that meet those standards and follow the International Code of Marketing of Breast-milk Substitutes; and

 3. Generating widespread understanding of and enthusiasm for best practice infant feeding care.